 Matthew Tift, PhD, RYT-500

-More than a physical practices, yoga is a way of living with integrity, intention, and kindness.
-The yamas and niyamas offer ethical guidance for daily life, while meditation and breathwork create the space to see, feel, and act more clearly.
-These embodied practices are practical tools for living with courage, compassion, and connection.
+Yoga is more than physical practice.
+It’s a way of living with integrity, intention, and kindness.
+The yamas and niyamas offer ethical guidance for daily life, whether in our relationships, communities, or even in our digital lives.
+Meditation and breathwork create the space to see, feel, and act more clearly amid the distractions of our wired world.

-Here, you’ll find simple, accessible ways to align your life with your deepest values.
-If you’re ready to live with more love, justice, and joy, I’m here to support your journey.
+Here, you’ll find simple, accessible ways to align your life and your technology use with your deepest values.
+Whether you’re exploring mindful movement or seeking digital liberation, I’m here to support your journey toward courage, compassion, and connection.

 Currently, I am: